 - The P fertilising effect as well as the availability and benefits of silicon and trace substances of the recycled fertilisers will be documented by proven agronomic methods and extensive field trials.

 - To assess their environmental impact, a life cycle assessment will be carried out.
 The small scale examination of all German sewage sludge ashes will deliver a scheme for the transferability of the results to other regions in Germany.

 The recycled fertilisers in Bavaria will be launched in close cooperation with the most important stakeholders (farmers, ministries, approval authorities, research institutions).

-The Kompetenzzentrum Wasser Berlin (KWB) examines the transferability of the process to other sites and is responsible for the environmental risk assessment of the fertiliser products as well as for the Life Cycle Assessment and the cost-benefit analysis of the process.
+The Kompetenzzentrum Wasser Berlin (KWB) will examine the scheme’s transferability to other sites and is responsible for the environmental risk assessment of the fertiliser products as well as for the Life Cycle Assessment and the cost-benefit analysis of the entire process.